openstack-archive/solar/examples/bootstrap/README.md

 You need to instantiate Vagrant with a slave node which is unprovisioned (i.e. started from the `trusty64` Vagrant box).

-You can start the boxes from the Vagrantfile in this directory.
+You can start the boxes from the `Vagrantfile` in master directory and `vagrant-settings.yml` from this directory.

 Running
 ```bash